mricon/totp-cgi/README.rst

 6. pycrypto_ and passlib_ (for encrypted-secret support)
 7. pam_url_ (for PAM support)
 8. python-qrcode_ (for provisioning support)

+All of these dependencies are in EPEL for RHEL 6.

 .. _pyotp: https://github.com/nathforge/pyotp
 .. _google-authenticator: https://code.google.com/p/google-authenticator/